BassantHossam20/DWH-Design-and-construction-for-Bank-DB-/README.md

 # 📊 Bank Data Warehouse (`bank_dwh`)

-This project models and develops a data warehouse for a banking system using a **Snowflake Schema**.
+This project models and develops a data warehouse for a banking system using a **Galaxy Schema**.
 It integrates transactional data from the source `bank` database into a structured analytical model (`bank_dwh`) to support data analysis and business intelligence.

 ---

 ## 🎯 Project Objectives

 ### 1. Dimensional Modeling
-- Design a **Snowflake schema** for the `bank_dwh` data warehouse.
+- Design a **Galaxy schema** for the `bank_dwh` data warehouse.
 - Include a central **fact table** and supporting **dimension tables** for key banking metrics.

 ### 2. Data Integrity Enforcement